callysto/notebook-templates/README.md

 ## Code Snippets

 We are aggregating useful snippets, "shorts," that provide minimal and self-contained examples of the many libraries, tools, and methods available to us in Jupyter.
 These snippets are available through [`nbtemplate`](https://github.com/callysto/nbplus/tree/master/nbtemplate).
 With `nbtemplate` installed, click on "Blocks" in the menubar to see a dropdown list of shorts.
-Selecting a short will copies it cells into the current notebook, and executes these cells.
+Selecting a short copies it cells into the current notebook, and executes these cells.

 Contributions should be added to the `/blocks` directory.
 Then, create an entry in `blockConfig.json` to point to the templates source url.
-Each entry must be a JSON object with an `id` and `url` key, at minimum.
+Each entry must be a JSON object with an `id`, `text`, and `url` key, at minimum.

 e.g.